ixofoundation/ixo-keysafe/README.md

 ## This is a fork of the Metamask Browser Extension
 (https://github.com/MetaMask/metamask-extension)

-The purpose of this project is for it to enable actors on the IXO blockchain to maintain their credentials and sign requests being ledgered onto the IXO blockchain
+The purpose of this project is for it to enable actors on the IXO blockchain to maintain their credentials and sign requests being ledgered onto the IXO blockchain.

+The Extension is available in a compiled form for Chrome based browsers [Here](https://chrome.google.com/webstore/detail/ixo-keysafe/eekohliaafcifhgjohefgibinbjfaabe?hl=en).

 ## Table of Contents